Ready to communicate with user

 - Post-doctoral Research Opportunities

-Part-time Opening: Part-time help, such as a work-study student, is needed to help update computers and their software.
+Part-time Position (one opening): Part-time help, such as a work-study student, is needed to help update computers and their software.
 Familiarity with Windows 7 and Windows XP Professional operating systems required.
 Prior experience swapping hard disks and installing operating systems are useful, but not required.
 Training will be provided as required.

 All research projects will be mentored by the Director of the Microscope Facility, Scot Kuo, and by Facility staff, as appropriate.
 Dr. Kuo has extensive experience leading a research group involving advanced software, hardware, and optical design.
 Because the Microscope Facility serves a diverse population of users, customizaton is required to bring the latest technologies to all users.
 For the novice trainee, customization involves improving the ease-of-use of technology already in the Facility.
 For the advanced trainee, customization involves building new technological capabilities not commercially available, as well as trouble-shooting recently purchased technologies.
 Some projects will be jointly mentored by other research faculty to guide the specific biological application.
 These collaborative opportunities should provide a transitional bridge from engineering and physics to biomedical applications.